What Are CE Markings // Guide To CE Markings, Tests, And Certifications

 Key Product Categories Requiring CE Markings:

-• Toys: All toys designed for children under 14 sold within the EEA must bear the CE Marking, indicating compliance with the Toy Safety Directive, which includes standards for mechanical, physical, and chemical properties.
+Toys: All toys designed for children under 14 sold within the European Economic Area (EEA) must bear the CE Marking, indicating compliance with the Toy Safety Directive, which includes standards for mechanical, physical, and chemical properties.

-• Machinery: All machines and mechanical devices provided in the EU market must comply with the Machinery Directive, which focuses on equipment design and construction safety.
+Machinery: All machines and mechanical devices sold in the EU market must comply with the Machinery Directive, which focuses on ensuring the safety of equipment design and construction.

 Specific Directives and Regulations:

-Each category of products is subject to specific EU directives and regulations that outline the compliance and testing standards required.
+Each category of products is subject to specific EU directives and regulations that outline the compliance and testing standards required for them.
 Manufacturers must familiarize themselves with the relevant legislation to ensure their products meet all the criteria for CE Marking.
-These directives cover safety and encompass health, environmental protection, and consumer protection standards.
+These directives encompass safety, covering health, environmental protection, and consumer protection standards.

 Documentation and Compliance: